fannyhb/fargene/tutorial/tutorial.md

 ### fARGene tutorial

 This tutorial gives examples on how to use `fARGene` for identification of resistance genes in fragmented metagenomic data and in longer sequences.
+It also gives examples on how to to create and optimize new models using `fargene_model_creation`.

 ## Getting started

-Install fARGene by following the instructions given [here](../blob/master/README.md).
+Install fARGene by following the instructions given [here](../README.md).

-Download the tutorial data.
+The tutorial data can be found in `/path/to/downloaded/fargene/tutorial/tutorialdata/`

 Consider the two FASTQ files `reads_1.fastq` and `reads_2.fastq`.
-They are simulated paired-end data consisting of fragments of length 100 bases randomly sampled from a klebsiella pneumoniae plasmid carrying the metallo-beta-lactamase gene blaNDM-1 (Yong et al 2009).
+They are simulated paired-end data consisting of fragments of length 100 bases randomly sampled from a *klebsiella pneumoniae* plasmid carrying the metallo-beta-lactamase blaNDM-1 (Yong et al 2009).
 The data furthermore consist of the above mentioned plasmid as full-length in the FASTA file `klebisella_plasmid.fasta`.

 For the model creation and optimization, the tutorial data consists of the two files `class_b1_b2.fasta` and `mbl_superfamily.fasta`.